Mehmetdora/Mehmetdora/README.md

 <h1 align="center">
   <img src="https://github.com/Mehmetdora/Mehmetdora/blob/main/image.svg" alt="Mehmet Dora" />
 </h1>
-# Hi 👋 I am Mehmet Dora!
+Hi 👋 I am Mehmet Dora!

 I am a Computer Engineering student at Cukurova University.
-I have some projects using some coding languages(Mobile,Backend,Frontend).
+I have some projects using some coding languages.

 - 🌐 Visit my [blog website](https://www.blogram.com.tr) to see my blogs and to write your own blogs.
 - ✍️ Follow me on [LinkedIn](https://www.linkedin.com/in/mehmet-dora-699a02226) for more infos about me.